 I’ve dated some guys where, by standard definitions, we took it slowly.
 We went on quite a few dates before getting physical, or before having certain conversations, or hitting certain milestones.

 I use the word “milestones” because I think that’s what dating has become nowadays.
 You have to be physical by the third date, you need to meet friends by such and such time, or have the “talk” by date number whatever.
-And if for some reason you don’t meet the milestones, then you’ve friend-zoned the guy or it just won’t work out.
+If for some reason you don’t meet the milestones, then you’ve friend-zoned the guy or it just won’t work out.

 What are these dating rules based on?
 Where is the relationship guide that details what we’re supposed to do and when?
 Why is my timeline with one guy determined by what EVERYONE ELSE does with OTHER guys?